OffchainLabs/arb-os/doc/MiniLanguageTutorial.md

 void

-> strictly speaking, this is not a type but is used as the "return type" for a function that does not return a value
+> strictly speaking, this is not a type, but it's used as the "return type" for a function that does not return a value

 ## Equality and assignability for types

 Two types are equal if they have the same structure.
 Type aliases, as defined by non-import declarations, do not create a new type but simply define a shorthand method for referring to the underlying type.
+(For example, after the declaration "`type foo = uint`", foo and uint are the same type.)

 Every atomic type is equal to itself.

 Two tuple types are equal if they have the same number of fields and their field types are equal, field-by-field.

-Two fixed-size array types are equal if they have the same size and same field type.
+Two fixed-size array types are equal if they have the same size and their field types are equal.

-Two array types are equal if they have the same field type.
+Two array types are equal if their field types are equal.

 Two struct types are equal if have the same number of fields, and each field has the same name and equal type, field-by-field.